lord/wargo-loader/example/README.md

-# Rust Webpack loader example
+# Rust WebAssembly loader example

-This is a simple Hello World example of the [Rust Webpack loader](https://www.npmjs.com/package/rust-emscripten-loader).
+This is a simple Hello World example of the [Rust WebAssembly loader](https://www.npmjs.com/package/rust-wasm-loader).

 ### Install dependencies